Salihugurlu/AWS/aws/Hands-on/03_14_2022_route_53_2/README_53-2.2.md

 - Show that NS and SOA records automatically created.

-### STEP 2: Creating in A record with "wwww" in Private Hosted Zone
+### STEP 2: Creating in A record with "www" in Private Hosted Zone

 - Go  to "PRIVATE" Hosted Zone
 - Create A record in "PRIVATE" Hosted Zone